rca(1) General Commands Manual rca(1)

 for small rounding errors, and errors introduced by the necessary

-representation of these values remains unchanged -- only the
+values remains unchanged -- only the printed output (or the

-printed output (or the comparison) is affected.
+comparison) is affected.

 EXIT STATUS